 Samuel A. Di Piazza, Jr. served as Global Chief Executive Officer of PricewaterhouseCoopers International Limited from 2002 until his retirement in 2009.
 Sam began his 36-year career with PricewatershouseCoopers (then Coopers & Lybrand) in 1973 and was named partner in 1979.
-From 1979 t0 2002, he held various regional leadership positions with PricewaterhouseCoopers (and its predecessor firm).
-After his retirement from PricewaterhouseCoopers, Sam joined Citigroup where he served as Vice Chairman of the Global Corporate and Investment Bank from 2011 until 2014.
+From 1979 to 2002, he held various regional leadership positions with PricewaterhouseCoopers (and its predecessor firm).
+After his retirement from PricewaterhouseCoopers, Sam joined Citigroup, where he served as Vice Chairman of the Global Corporate and Investment Bank from 2011 until 2014.
 Since 2010, Sam has served as the Chairman of the Board of Trustees of the Mayo Clinic and served as a Director of DIRECTV from 2010 until the company was acquired by AT&T Inc. in July 2015.
-Sam is a Director of AT&T, Inc., ProAssurance Corporation and Jones Lang LaSalle Incorporated.
-He also serves as a Trustee of St. Patrick's Cathedral, the Inner City Scholarship Fund, the National September 11th Memorial and Museum and of the Partnership for Inner City Education in New York City.
+Sam is a Director of AT&T, Inc., ProAssurance Corporation, and Jones Lang LaSalle Incorporated.
+He also serves as a Trustee of St. Patrick’s Cathedral, the Inner City Scholarship Fund, the National September 11th Memorial and Museum, and the Partnership for Inner City Education in New York City.
 He received a B.S. in accounting from the University of Alabama and earned an M.S. in tax accounting from the University of Houston.

 Board of Advisors

 Seton receives guidance on strategy and implementation from the members of its advisory board.
-This board includes:
+This generous board includes:

 - The Most Reverend Salvatore Joseph Cordileone, Archbishop of San Francisco

 - The Most Reverend Frank Joseph Caggiano, Bishop of Bridgeport

 - Frank J. Hanna III, chief executive officer, Hanna Capital LLC